paradime-io/social-media-data-modeling-challenge/README.md

 ### ✨ **[Monkeys Spinning Monkeys](https://www.youtube.com/watch?v=NPdgPZ0u3zQ)** by **Kevin MacLeod**! ✨

-Thanks to its massive viral video-based performance score, it slips past Surrender for sole possession of number 1.
+Thanks to its modestly strong viral depth (score_by_views) and massively impressive viral spread (score_by_depth), it slips past Surrender for sole possession of number 1.

 &nbsp;